Tangram-Soft/dpanda/README.md

-# dPanda - DataPower Administration and Development Applications
+# dPanda
-dPanda, pronounced as "The Panda", is a dashboard application that contains a set of complementary services for DataPower administrators and developers.
+dPanda, pronounced as "The Panda", is a dashboard application that contains a set of complementary services for DataPower administrators and developers. dPanda stands for DataPower Administration and Development Applications.

 ## Getting Started